liuliu/ccv/doc/convnet.md

 The test is performed on ILSVRC 2010 test dataset, as of time being, I cannot obtain the validation dataset for ILSVRC 2012.

-The training stopped to improve at around 60 epochs, at that time, the central patch obtained 39.71% of top-1 missing rate (lower is better).
-In Alex's paper, they reported 37.5% top-1 missing rate when averaging 10 patches, and 39% top-1 missing rate when using one patch.
+The training stopped to improve at around 60 epochs, at that time, the central patch from test set obtained 39.71% of top-1 missing rate (lower is better) and the training set obtained 37.80% of top-1 missing rate.
+In Alex's paper, they reported 37.5% top-1 missing rate when averaging 10 patches, and 39% top-1 missing rate when using the central patch in test set.

-By applying this patch: https://gist.github.com/liuliu/9420735

-	git am -3 9420935.patch
+Assuming you have ILSVRC 2010 test set files ordered in image-net-test.txt, run

+	./cnnclassify image-net-test.txt ../samples/image-net.sqlite3 > image-net-classify.txt

+For complete test set to finish, this command takes an hour on GPU, and if you don't have GPU enabled, it will take about a day to run on CPU.

+Assuming you have the ILSVRC 2010 ground truth data in LSVRC2010_test_ground_truth.txt

+	./cnnvldtr.rb LSVRC2010_test_ground_truth.txt image-net-classify.txt

+will reports the top-1 missing rate as well as top-5 missing rate.

-For 32-bit float point image-net.sqlite3, the top-1 missing rate is 36.97%, 0.53% better than
+For 32-bit float point image-net.sqlite3 on GPU, the top-1 missing rate is 36.82%, 0.68% better
-Alex's result.
-For half precision image-net.sqlite3 (the one included in ./samples/), the top-1 missing rate is 39.8%, 0.3% worse than the 32-bit float point one.
-You can download the float point one with ./samples/download-image-net.sh
+than Alex's result, the top-5 missing rate is 16.26%, 0.74% better than Alex's.
+For half precision image-net.sqlite3 (the one included in ./samples/), the top-1 missing rate is 36.83% and the top-5 missing rate is 16.25%.

+For 32-bit float point image-net.sqlite3 on CPU, the top-1 missing rate is 37.34%, and the top-5
+missing rate is 16.62%.

+You can download the 32-bit float point one with ./samples/download-image-net.sh

 Speed-wise: